Processo de moldagem por injeção de pequenos lotes para peças de produtos: Um guia prático para precisão & Eficiência

 Critical Mold Design Elements for Small Batches

-Gate TypesEdge gate (peças simples), pinpoint gate (pequeno, peças precisas), submarine gate (hidden gates for aesthetics)Choose the simplest gate possible (Por exemplo, edge gate) to reduce mold cost—complex gates add $500–$2,000 to tooling.
+Gate TypesEdge gate (peças simples), pinpoint gate (pequeno, peças precisas), submarine gate (hidden gates for aesthetics)Choose the simplest gate possible (por exemplo, edge gate) to reduce mold cost—complex gates add $500–$2,000 to tooling.

 VentingSmall channels (0.02–0.05mm) to release air during injectionPrevents air bubbles (a top defect in small batches)—bad vents ruin 10–15% of parts.

-Pinos ejetoresPlaced on non-visible areas (Por exemplo, part undersides)Avoids cosmetic defects (pin marks) on visible parts—critical for consumer products.
+Pinos EjetoresPlaced on non-visible areas (por exemplo, part undersides)Avoids cosmetic defects (pin marks) on visible parts—critical for consumer products.

-Para a ponta: Use Mold Flow Analysis Early
+Pro Tip: Use Mold Flow Analysis Early

 3. Injection Molding Equipment: Choose Machines That Fit Your Batch Size